Bankruptcy and car finance explained

 Credit scores aren’t an exact science, and they can be affected by a range of different factors.
 However, there are a few steps you can take that can help to boost your score over time after bankruptcy:

-• Pay your bills on time – while missing payments is sometimes unavoidable, just one delay could impact your credit score.
+• Pay your bills on time - Whilst missing your monthly payments is sometimes unavoidable, just one delay could have a negative impact on your credit score.
 Try to reduce the chances of paying late by setting up an automatic direct debit.

 Can I get bad credit car finance?